A Case for Partitioned Bloom Filters: False positive analysis

 \subsection{Comparison with partitioned Bloom filters}

-Common folklore is that partitioned Bloom filters are not worth over standard ones, e.g., in~\cite{KM2008} ``partitioned filters tend to have more 1's than nonpartitioned filters, resulting in larger false positive probabilities''.
-But hash collisions, even though decreasing the fill ratio, increase the false positives for elements suffering the collision, and so the question is more subtle.
+Common folklore is that partitioned Bloom filters are not worth over standard ones~\cite{KM2008}: ``partitioned filters tend to have more 1's than nonpartitioned filters, resulting in larger false positive probabilities''.
+But in spite of hash collisions decreasing the fill ratio, they increase the false positives for elements with collisions, and so the question is more subtle.
 Using the exact formulas for each case, Table~\ref{tab:std-part-fp-comparison} shows how partitioned and standard Bloom filters compare, namely the ratio of false positives $F_p / F_s$, for some combinations of $m$ and $k$ for filters at full capacity with $n = \frac mk \ln 2$.

+We focus on small/medium sized filters for two reasons: 1) for large (plain) filters standard and partitioned variants exhibit almost the same FPR, being essentially indistinguishable; there is no point in comparing them and; 2) even if we want a large (on the whole) filter, the best performance will be achieved using a blocked Bloom filter, which will have relatively small blocks.
+The three sizes chosen (64, 512, and 4096 bits) are the more important ones for which it is meaningful to compare SBF and PBF.
+The first two, the word sized (64 bits) filter and the cache line sized (typically 512 bits) filter, the typical block in a BBF, are the more important ones.
+The last one (4096 bits) is still small enough such that some difference between SBFs and PBFs can be observed.
+The trio forms a sequence, each pair roughly separated by (almost) an order of magnitude (512/64 = 4096/512 = 8).

 It can be seen that although partitioned filters have indeed slightly more false positives, the difference is less than what the standard formula ($F_a$) would suggest, and for all purposes irrelevant in practice.
-The largest increase is for the word sized Bloom filter with $k=8$, with 22\% higher false positive rate, but even blocked Bloom filters normally aim for blocks of cache line size ($m=512$).
+The largest increase is for the word sized Bloom filter with $k=8$, with 22\% higher FPR.
+This extra 22\%, which would be significant for other metrics like CPU usage, is not very relevant for the FPR, where mostly orders of magnitude matter.
+In this specific example, a PBF would have the same FPR as a standard filter by reducing the nominal capacity to compensate, roughly to $1 / (1.22^{(1/8)}) = 0.975$, so by having only 2.5\% less capacity than a standard BF.
+Moreover this combination $m=64$ and $k=8$ is an extreme case, more for illustration purposes, as it is not really suitable, allowing just a few elements in the filter or, in the case of a BBF, would lead to FPR degradation due to the danger of some blocks being too overloaded~\cite{PutzeSS09} (occupancies of blocks of a BBF follow a binomial distribution).
+BBFs normally aim for larger blocks of cache line size, typically with $m=512$, with word sized blocks not causing significant FPR degradation only for smaller values of $k$ (and larger FPRs).

+Figure~\ref{fig:std-vs-part} plots the ratio of false positives $F_p / F_s$ over $m$, for some values of $k$.
+For filters of cache line size (512 bits) or larger, the difference between partitioned and standard filters is practically irrelevant, and only for cases that are not practically usable due to minuscule capacity (very small high accuracy filters) would the difference be significant.